We are currently updating our platform so you may experience some temporary disruptions or limited functionality

 ** Please check eligibility to attend

-If you feel the delegate fee may be a barrier to attending this event, please contact us at enquiries@iicom.org
+If you feel the delegate fee may be a barrier to attending this meeting, please contact us at enquiries@iicom.org

 Visas